cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 ### IANA references

 In many cases, CDDL specifications make use of values that are specified in IANA registries.
-The `.iana` control operator can be used to reference such a set of values.
+The proposed `.iana` control operator can be used to reference such a set of values.

 The reference needs to be able to point to a draft, the registry of